NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

         requires using a function:
         `the-submodule = { ... }: { options = { ... }; }`.

+`types.unconditional` *`t`*

+:   The same as *`t`*, but without full support for conditional definitions
+    using `lib.mkIf <cond>`.
+This has the advantage that when used as the element type in `types.attrsOf` and `types.listOf`, the attribute keys and the list length respectively can be known without evaluating each individual attribute/list value, keeping these structures lazy.
+    For instance, this prevents a case of infinite recursion by allowing elements in an attribute set to reference other elements of the same attribute set via the `config` module argument.
+    If `lib.mkIf <cond>` is used on such a type, the value is assumed to exist, but an error is thrown when evaluated and the condition is false.

 ## Composed Types {#sec-option-types-composed}

 Composed types are types that take a type as parameter. `listOf